 This policy only works when you’ve configured the computer to download and install updates from an Intranet Microsoft Service location.

-In this article, we’ll be showing you how to prevent Windows from connecting to any Windows Update Internet locations, using the Group Policy Editor and the Registry Editor on Windows 10.
+In this article, we’ll be showing you several ways for how to prevent Windows from connecting to any Windows Update Internet locations.

 Now, to the main business: